 - This cauliflower kugel legit tastes like the potato kugel of your childhood…but don’t be afraid to experiment with other veggies too.
 Broccoli, shredded carrots or parsnips work well.
 BUT…watery vegetables (like zucchini) will need to handled differently.
 Substitute DRY veggies equally for the cauliflower.

 - If you prepare the kugel in advance, cool completely and refrigerate covered.
 It will be easier to cut when cold.
-So, cut into pieces before reheating.
+Cut into pieces before reheating for easy serving when hot.

 - A smaller pan will produce thicker pieces of kugel.
 My family likes it thin and crispy.
 This recipe is written for thin and crispy in a 9 x 13.
 9″ square would be ideal for thicker pieces.